 To eliminate TeamViewer pop-up scam our malware researchers recommend scanning your computer with Spyhunter.

-What most scams of this type have in common is that scammers use them to trick people into installing paid unwanted software.
-It is important not to trust these scams and never call the provided numbers (or install offered software).
-Examples of similar scams are "ERROR # MS-0x8024402C", "HARDDISK_ROOT KIT_TROJAN_HIJACK.EXE" and "Windows Antivirus - Critical Alert".
-PUAs that open pages of this type usually are advertised as regular, harmless applications.
-Nevertheless, people who have them installed usually are forced to see unwanted ads and visit untrustworthy websites. besides, developers use these apps to collect various information about their browsing habits.
+Most of these scams are used to trick people into installing and paying for unwanted software.
+Do not trust these scams and never call the telephone numbers provided (or install the software offered).
+Examples of similar scams are "ERROR # MS-0x8024402C", "HARDDISK_ROOT_KIT_TROJAN_HIJACK.EXE", and "Windows Antivirus - Critical Alert".
+PUAs that open these pages are usually advertised as regular, harmless applications, however, people who have them installed on their systems are forced to see unwanted ads and visit untrustworthy websites.
+Furthermore, developers use these apps to collect information relating to users' browsing habits.

 How did potentially unwanted applications install on my computer?

-Potentially unwanted apps usually are downloaded and installed via intrusive (deceptive) ads, or when software developers employ a marketing method called "bundling".
-They use this method as a way to trick people into downloading and installing PUAs together with other software by hiding them in "Custom", "Advanced" and other similar settings/options of their setups.
-As a rule, information about additionally included apps is not disclosed properly.
-However, PUAs cannot be downloaded and/or installed without people giving a permission for that.
-Typically, they do it unintentionally when they leave all the mentioned settings unchecked and unchanged.
+PUAs are usually downloaded and installed via intrusive (deceptive) ads or when software developers employ a marketing method called "bundling".
+They use this method to trick people into downloading and installing PUAs with other software.
+They hide additional software in "Custom", "Advanced", and other similar settings/options of the set-ups.
+Generally, information about additionally-included apps is not properly disclosed, however, PUAs cannot be downloaded or installed without people first giving permission.
+Typically, they do this unintentionally when they leave settings unchecked and unchanged.

 How to avoid installation of potentially unwanted applications?

-All software should be downloaded from official (trustworthy) websites.
-We do not recommend to use third party downloaders (or installers), unofficial websites, Peer-to-Peer networks (like eMule, torrent clients) and other similar channels.
-If a download or installation setup contains settings like "Custom", "Advanced", they should be checked.
-In other words, it is not recommended to complete any setup without dismissing offers to download or install unwanted software.
-Moreover, ads that are displayed on untrustworthy websites, such as gambling, pornography, adult dating and other similar sites redirect to other untrustworthy pages (or lead to unwanted downloads, installations).
-If a browser opens shady websites or displays intrusive ads, then remove all unwanted extensions, plug-ins or add-ons that are (if are) installed on it.
-The same should be done with unwanted programs that are installed on the operating system (computer).
+Software should be downloaded from official (trustworthy) websites.
+Do not use third party downloaders or installers, unofficial websites, Peer-to-Peer networks (eMule, torrent clients), or other similar channels.
+If a download or installation setup contains settings such as "Custom", "Advanced", check them thoroughly.
+Do not use any setup without dismissing offers to download or install unwanted software.
+Note that ads that are displayed on untrustworthy websites (such as gambling, pornography, adult dating, and others) redirect to other untrustworthy sites (or lead to unwanted downloads/installations).
+If the browser opens dubious websites or displays intrusive ads, uninstall all unwanted extensions, plug-ins, and add-ons.
+The same applies to unwanted programs installed on the operating system (computer).
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Instant automatic removal of TeamViewer pop-up scam: